Color Walk

 It was plain white porcelain,

-but with a rim of deep blue,
+but with a rim of deep blue

 and it reminded me of the thin-stemmed grape hyacinths

-that were popping up in the flower bed beside my front door.
+that were popping up in the flower bed

 I smiled into the dregs of my tea as an idea occurred to me